SamuelSwartzberg/flashcardifying_text_temp/ling/temp-fl/fundamental-concepts.md

 #### other levels

+An emic unit »⟮encodes⟯« one or more emic units from another emic system.
+An emic unit may be encoded by on
+A higher emic system is an emic system es1 that encodes another emic system es2.
+A lower emic system is an emic system es1 that is encoded by another emic system es2.
 The whateveremically encoded item (rare term in most cases) is the linguistic unit(s) encoded by the whatevereme.
 ^e.g. graphemically encoded item